-Portland community searched for 'serial stalker' amid police inaction, delays: report
+Portland community searched for 'serial stalker' amid police inaction, delays

 Local residents say police response was often too slow -- if cops showed up at all